– Book stores

 There are so many great books about Amsterdam or with a story happening in it.
-Reading some of them could be a great preparation for your trip.
+Reading some of them could be great preparation for your trip.
 The one which was recently published is ‘Amsterdam exposed‘ and it’s a great read if you’re interested in story behind the Red Light District.
-However, here are my 5 favourite books I would recommend anyone to read before travelling to Amsterdam.
+However, here are my 5 favourite books.
+I would recommend anyone to read before travelling to Amsterdam.

 - Anne Frank: The Diary of a Young Girl

 - Russell Shorto: Amsterdam: A History of the World’s Most Liberal City